 Beyond this already astounding progress, even more exciting times lie ahead.
 Our current views of the Universe are challenged by data from space missions and large ground-based telescopes.
 The PanSTARRs and LSST surveys will soon catalog the vast majority of sizeable solar system asteroids.
 The Kepler mission is discovering every year hundreds of extra-solar planetary systems.
 The GAIA mission is about to characterize the orbits of billions of stars within our galaxy.
 Unfortunately, this massive amount of data will only be useful if we have the computing power to interpret it.
 With standard tools and algorithms, this may be out of our reach; but the solution to problem is in sight thanks to the GPU (graphics processing units) computing revolution, which has increased computational power by orders of magnitude over standard computing.

-ISIMA 2014 will invite students and faculty, theorists and observers, N-body specialists and analytical modelers, from the three following areas: Planetary Dynamics, Globular Cluster Dynamics and Galactic Dynamics, to work alongside for 6 weeks.
-This will provide an ideal forum for the cross-pollination of ideas and techniques between these diverse fields which are usually cut-off from each other.
+ISIMA 2014 brought together students and faculty, theorists and observers, N-body specialists and analytical modelers, from the three following areas: Planetary Dynamics, Globular Cluster Dynamics and Galactic Dynamics, to work alongside for 6 weeks.
+This provided an ideal forum for the cross-pollination of ideas and techniques between these diverse fields which are usually cut-off from each other.

-The main lecturers for the 1st week program will be Scott Tremaine (Planetary Dynamics), Douglas Heggie (Cluster Dynamics) and David Merritt (Galactic Dynamics).
+The main lecturers for the 1st week program were Doug Lin (Introduction to Gravitationally interacting systems), Scott Tremaine (Planetary Dynamics), Douglas Heggie (Cluster Dynamics) and David Merritt (Galactic Dynamics).

 - Pawel Artymowicz, Astronomy and Astrophysics, University of Toronto

 - Mark Gieles, Physics, University of Surrey

 - Doug Lin, Astronomy and Astrophysics, UC Santa Cruz